US readies for migrant influx as Covid-era border rules lapse

 In El Paso, traditionally the busiest border crossing, authorities are readying empty schools to use as shelters, and ramping up transport to help migrants get where they want to go -- places they have family or friends, or the offer of work.

-The city's mayor, Leeser, says such sticking plaster solutions need a permanent fix.
+The city's mayor, Leeser, says such band-aid solutions need a permanent fix.

 "The federal immigration laws are broken," he said.